Elderly and vulnerable need energy discounts now says the Energy Advice Line

 Ministers investigating ways to reduce household energy bills should prioritise the elderly and vulnerable, according to the Energy Advice Line.

-Julian Morgan, managing director of the energy price comparison, switching, and advice service for energy consumers, said the poorest households needed immediate help to ease the financial burden of keeping warm this winter.
+Julian Morgan, managing director of the business energy price comparison, switching, and advice service for energy consumers, said the poorest households needed immediate help to ease the financial burden of keeping warm this winter.
 “We welcome the government’s investigation into ways to lower energy bills for UK consumers but there still seems to be a lack of focus on low income families who are hurting the most,” Mr Morgan said.

 “Reports that ministers want to implement green energy schemes more slowly in order to achieve savings for households of up to £50 a year is obviously welcome.
 But households facing the heat-or-eat choice this winter won’t find much solace in the initiative as it will do little to help them afford to keep warm now.
 Ministers should keep their sights fixed on giving generous assistance to those who need to it most, rather than modest help across the board.”